New to Kendo UI for jQuery? Download free 30-day trial

 Check the Appearance documentation articles in the Updated Components section to learn about the available styling options for each component.

-Overriding Default Widget Options
+Overriding Default Component Options

 <script>